 The problem with cookies, however, is that they function out of sight (many don’t even really know what they are and what they do), and that they track personal data and can be used to create dauntingly rich and accurate user profiles.

-There exists various types of cookies, and they can be grouped according to their purpose, their duration, and provenance.
+Well, there exists various types of cookies, and they can be grouped according to their purpose, their duration, and provenance.

 Based on purpose, one may speak of the following five categories: In this categorization, the cookies to be aware of are especially the marketing cookies, that are the ones most frequently tracking, storing and using personal data.